 Clabbered Milk

-Clabbered milk happens simply by leaving fresh milk out at room temperature for 4-5 days (or by using previously clabbered milk to innoculate the milk which will then clabber more quickly).
+Clabbered milk happens simply by leaving fresh, raw milk out at room temperature for 4-5 days or until it thickens (or by using previously clabbered milk to innoculate the milk, which will then clabber more quickly).

 Watch this video to see how to clabber milk.